 Ready to Launch.
 Permission to come Aboard.

 It all starts at the departure dock.
-We usually launch from Maya Cove, aka Hodges Creek, Tortola.
-It’s about 3 miles east of the capital of BVI, Road Town.
-It’s minutes from the main airport here, but we can meet up with you wherever you happen to land.
+We usually launch from Scrub Island Resort, Spa and Marina.
+It’s just a short ferry ride east of Trellis Bay where the main airport is here in the BVI, but we can meet up with you wherever you happen to land.